Tunnel War: Reception and release

 While the film was popular upon its release in 1965, its popularity would not peak until nearly a decade later, when it became of one of the "Three Old Fights" (老三戰 (Lǎo sān zhàn)), a collection of three war films from pre-1966 that nevertheless were given wide circulation during the Cultural Revolution—the other two films were Mine Warfare (1962) and Fighting North and South (1952).

 In contrast, some 600 other films made between 1952 and 1966 were banned by the Communist authorities during the social upheaval of the 1970s.

 It sold more than 300 million box office admissions in China, making it the highest-grossing film in China up until it was surpassed by In-Laws (Full House of Joy) in the early 1980s.

+The film is one of the most watched of all time, with 1.8 billion viewers as of 2006, according to the August First Film Studio.